ACRTTool/SCRTTest/Resources/README.md

 ## Instruction to use application
-Refer to 'ACRT Training Manual' inside 'Resources' folder for detail instruction.
+Refer to 'SCRT Training Manual' inside 'Resources' folder for detail instruction.
 Tool it's self has overview of instruction as well in each page.

 ## Versioning